How to Use Already Vaped Bud (AVB) to Make Edibles

 If you’re looking for a super quick and easy way to consume AVB without having to make infused butter or oil, simply sprinkle it on top of your food and mix it in.
-Peanut butter with honey or Nutella sandwiches are the preferred food for this.
-Not only are they fast and easy to make, but they do a great job of disguising the flavor of the AVB.
-It can also help to mix the AVB with fatty foods like coconut oil before spreading it on the sandwich.
+Peanut butter with honey or Nutella sandwiches are the preferred food for this, as the intense flavors and sweetness help mask the bitterness of uncured AVB.

 Capsules are an effective way to enjoy AVB without having to experience its awful flavor or texture.
-However, it can take a bit longer to feel the effects using this method.
+However, it can take a bit longer to feel the effects of using this method since the capsules take extra time to dissolve.
 Capsules are a great way to discreetly take your AVB with you on the go while maintaining discretion.

 While this definitely defeats the purpose of vaping your weed in the first place, AVB can, in fact, be smoked.
 This is the least recommended method, as the taste is terrible and the potency won't rival fresh cannabis flowers -- not to mention the flavor will be very harsh and may irritate the lungs.
 Smoking AVB is certainly possible, but we wouldn't recommend it.